ammmir/node-oauth2-provider/README.md

 # OAuth 2 Server with OpenID Connect support

-This is an fully functional OAuth 2 server implementation, with support for OpenID Connect specification.
+This is a fully functional OAuth 2 server implementation, with support for OpenID Connect specification.
 Based on https://github.com/ammmir/node-oauth2-provider.

 ## Install